 Should Joe Biden win the presidency and the Democrats take the Senate, the new administration will push for some kind of carbon tax deal, a cut on carbon emissions or at the very least, mandatory disclosure of carbon emissions.
 A Biden administration is likely to push for green investments, either via explicit green linked fiscal stimulus, subsidies and/or via regulation.

 There is much to like about the recently released Davos scorecard of ESG metrics.
 Assuming that some version of this scorecard is mandated in a Biden presidency, a fundamental analyst will have access to new information on E & labor related S to assess a firm’s productive efficiency: (e.g., freshwater/land use, air pollution and nature loss measures), workforce efficacy (e.g., labor costs, training provided, diversity inclusion) and capital allocation (e.g., ESG links to capital allocation).

 As the honeymoon phase of ESG investing ends, harder questions will be asked regarding firms attempts to cloak themselves in virtue to score PR points.

 S&P Global: ESG metrics no longer a "fad" to mining industry

-·San Francisco-based TruValue applies AI-driven technology to over 100,000 unstructured text sources in 13 languages, including news, trade journals, and nongovernmental organisations and industry reports, to provide daily signals that identify positive and negative ESG behaviour.
+San Francisco-based TruValue applies AI-driven technology to over 100,000 unstructured text sources in 13 languages, including news, trade journals, and nongovernmental organizations and industry reports, to provide daily signals that identify positive and negative ESG behavior.

 Private Equity Wire: Landmark Information acquires RiskHorizon platform from Anthesis